 - One-click STDIO conversion that turns local MCP servers into hosted, managed services

-- Virtual MCP servers that expose curated tool sets based on team roles and permissions
+- Virtual MCP Bundles that expose curated tool sets based on team roles, use cases, and SCIM-driven membership

 - Centralized credential management for all API keys and tokens

 Deploy in minutes, not months.
-SOC 2 Type II attested.
-This combination of speed and compliance distinguishes MintMCP from alternatives requiring extensive infrastructure setup.
+SOC 2 Type II audited.
+This combination of speed and governance distinguishes MintMCP from alternatives requiring more infrastructure setup.

 TrueFoundry